 Newfoundland Memorial Park, Beaumont Hamel, France

 Newfoundland Memorial Park is a site on the Somme battlefield near to Beaumont Hamel.
-The land was bought by the Canadian government after the First World War.
+The land was purchased by the Dominion of Newfoundland after the First World War.
 It was named after the Royal Newfoundland Regiment, which had provided one battalion of 800 men to serve with the British and Commonwealth Armies.
-It's tragic part in the action of 1st July 1916 is remembered through this memorial park.
+It's tragic part in the action of 1 July 1916 is remembered through this memorial park.
 The site is also a memorial to all the Newfoundlanders who fought in the First World War, most particularly those who have no known grave.

 The park does, nevertheless, preserve the memory of the men of the many other regiments from the French, British and German Armies who fought and died on this part of the Somme battleground from September 1914 into 1918.

-The Newfoundland Memorial Park was opened on 7th June 1925 by Field Marshal Earl Haig.
+The Newfoundland Memorial Park was opened on 7 June 1925 by Field Marshal Earl Haig.
+Newfoundland became a province of Canada in 1949.
 Newfoundland Park is one of only two Canadian National Historic Sites outside Canada.
 The other National Historic Site is also in France at Vimy Ridge.
 The landscape architect for the design of the park was R H K Cochius.

 Dedication Stone